fuglaro/Thumby-Website/docs/Blockly/The-Basics.md

 To add blocks to the workspace, we need to get the blocks from somewhere!
 In Blockly, all the blocks are neatly organized inside the *toolbox*.

 **Links:** *If you would like to learn more about some of the blocks in Blockly, there is great interactive tutorial here:* [**Learn Block Coding**](https://learnblockcoding.com/) *which explains all about the blocks in the toolbox categories Logic, Loops, Maths, Text, Lists, Variables, and Functions.
-There are also some fun interactive tutorials here:* [**Blockly Games**](https://blockly.games/turtle) *which lets you get familiar with connecting blocks together with some different blocks that do some fun things.*
+There are also some fun interactive tutorials here:* [**Blockly Games**](https://blockly.games/turtle) *which let's you get familiar with connecting blocks together with some different blocks that do some fun things.*

 You can see the toolbox here: